UPDATED: Nov 30, 2018

 Compare Insurance Quotes

-The Kaiser Permanente organization currently employs over 175,000 people and services almost 9 million healthcare members.
+The Kaiser Permanente organization currently employs over 200,000 people and services over 11 million healthcare members.
 They were founded in 1945 by Henry Kaiser and Sidney Garfield, and are headquartered in Oakland, California.

 Kaiser Permanente Products

-Even though Kaiser Permanente is a nonprofit organization, they still offer a wide selection of health related products for individuals, families and businesses.
+Although Kaiser Permanente is a nonprofit organization, they do offer a wide selection of health related products for individuals, families, and businesses.
 Their most popular items include:

 - Individual Health Insurance

 - Family Health Insurance